Health Care, Prescription Drugs, Coordination of Benefits FAQs

 The plan will not consider controlled substances to be maintenance medications, even if you take them on a regular, ongoing basis.
 Therefore, you can use your retail pharmacy to obtain these prescriptions.
 You will not have to pay a penalty co-pay on the third and subsequent refills.

-When you or your spouse is covered under two plans, there are certain rules that determine which plan pays its benefits first.
+there are certain rules that determine which plan pays its benefits first.
 The plan that covers you or your spouse as the employee pays its benefits before the plan that covers you or your spouse as a dependent.

 You should each submit your claims to the primary plan first.
 When you receive payment from the primary plan, you should then submit a claim form and a copy of the explanation of benefits to the secondary payer, for any additional reimbursement.